xfxf/video-scripts/michael/subtitles.md

   * _Pop-on:_ incoming text is pushed to an off-screen buffer, and then swapped on cue.

-    This is used for pre-recorded content.
+    This is used for pre-recorded content - it sends text _before_ it is spoken, then swapped when it should be shown.

-  * _Roll-up:_ incoming text is displayed immediately on-screen as it arrives.
+  * _Roll-up:_ incoming text is displayed immediately.
 "Roll-up" is what happens on a carriage return:

     * The top line is deleted.
     * All other lines are moved up by 1 line (up to 4 lines), with a nice smooth animation as the new text comes in.
     * New text is added on the bottom line.

     This is used for live content.

+  * _Paint-on:_ incoming text is displayed immediately.
+There is no fancy stuff, you are drawing on a character buffer.

+    I think this is intended for some Teletext-like information service?

 * _I mentioned transcoding!_ YouTube and Mux turn this into TTML and WebVTT respectively.